 In addition, the transport increases the width of the uncertainty band of the transferred LOP.

-The precision of the fix depends not only on the difference in azimuth.
+The precision of the fix depends not only on the difference in azimuth, but also on the navigator’s confidence in the estimated course and the accuracy of the distance traveled between the two LOPs.

 The objective is to achieve a difference in azimuth of the two LOPs close to 90° while minimizing the transfer time, although this may not always be feasible.